advancezhang/deep_learn/README.md

 # deep_learn
-Some project about segmentation.The fellow link is use the Paddleseg project，to add the new network at AI Studio platform.
+Some project about segmentation.The follow link is use the Paddleseg project，to add the new network at AI Studio platform.

 https://aistudio.baidu.com/aistudio/projectdetail/3447272?channelType=0&channel=0